Belsat TV: Threat of closure

 In August 2017, the Ministry of Foreign Affairs and its then-head Witold Waszczykowski reduced Belsat's subsidy and terminated the agreement to fund the channel.
 As a result, Jacek Kurski, the head of TVP, addressed the Ministry of Foreign Affairs, requesting confirmation of whether the government intended to continue funding the channel.
 Receiving no answer, he addressed the same question to premier Beata Szydlo.
 Members of the governmental coalition declared support for the channel, and the Ministry of Development became involved.
 In February 2018, the government pledged to finance the channel's activity from the ministry's reserve fund until the end of the year.
 It was also declared that, starting in 2019, the channel would be eligible for regular funding from the ministerial budget.

+In March 2024, the Belsat management board was informed about the cut in financing from PLN 74 million in 2023 to PLN 40 million in 2024, which, according to Agnieszka Romaszewska, de facto meant the liquidation of the channel and the need to dismiss the team.
+A few days later, Romaszewska, the founder and director of Belsat, was dismissed from her position and dismissed from her job at TVP.

 Imprisonment of journalists

 In February 2021, two Belsat journalists, Katsyaryna Andreeva and Darya Chultsova, were sentenced to two years in prison by a court in Minsk after reporting from an anti-government rally held in November 2020.
 The arrest and subsequent sentencing was criticised by the European and International Federations of Journalists, as well as their Belarusian affiliate, the Belarusian Association of Journalists.